Genivia/ugrep/README.md

            --format=FORMAT
                   Output    FORMAT-formatted   matches.
 For   example   `--for-
                   mat=%f:%n:%O%~' outputs matching lines `%O' with  filename  `%f` and  line  number  `%n'  followed  by  a  newline `%~'.
+Context options -A, -B, -C, and -y are ignored.
 See `man ugrep' section FORMAT.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.